dustinpfister/mf_element-tokenizer/README.md

 # mf_element_tokenizer

-Tokenize the text content of an element into an array of words.
+Tokenize the text content of a page into an array of words.

+The basic idea here is that I just wanted a script that will create an array or words based on the readable content of a page.
+This array will then be used elseware to create something based on the content of a page.

 ## Basic use